Hyaluronic Acid

 Hyaluronic acid (HA) is a water-binding polysaccharide used across hydrating skin boosters and structural dermal fillers.

-What HA is
+What HA actually is

 In the catalog, HA appears in monophasic and biphasic fillers across syringe formats, and in hydrating boosters.
 Filler products are intended for professional use.
+For a worked example of a monophasic cross-linked filler, see our REVELINA monophasic HA filler explainer; for the full range from cosmetics to advanced fillers, hyaluronic acid from daily cosmetics to advanced fillers (Part 15) covers the ground.

 How KSTATION verifies HA products